 Jawaharlal Nehru, the first Prime Minister of independent India, was a man, who could influence the masses with his oration.
 He was an immensely learned man and could feel the pulse of the masses.

-Last but not the least, Jawaharlal Nehru in the speech pays homage to Mother India and takes vows to defend her in all troubles.
-He also summons all the countrymen to bind themselves to the services of the Motherland.
+Last but not the least, Jawaharlal Nehru in the speech paid homage to Mother India and took vows to defend her in all troubles.
+He also summoned all the countrymen to bind themselves to the services of the Motherland.

 Independence Day Speech

 The exact speech that was delivered by Pandit Jawaharlal Nehru is as follows:

 "Long years ago we made a tryst with destiny, and now the time comes when we shall redeem our pledge, not wholly or in full measure, but very substantially.
 At the stroke of the midnight hour, when the world sleeps, India will awake to life and freedom.
 A moment comes, which comes but rarely in history, when we step out from the old to the new, when an age ends, and when the soul of a nation, long suppressed, finds utterance.
 It is fitting that at this solemn moment we take the pledge of dedication to the service of India and her people and to the still larger cause of humanity.

 Freedom and power bring responsibility.
 The responsibility rests upon this Assembly, a sovereign body representing the sovereign people of India.
 Before the birth of freedom we have endured all the pains of labour and our hearts are heavy with the memory of this sorrow.
 Some of those pains continue even now.
 Nevertheless, the past is over and it is the future that beckons to us now.